PASO A PASSOS

 Catarina Antunes Gomes

-Co-Director, Social Sciences and Humanities Lab, Catholic University of Angola (UCAN), and Deputy Director, Research and Development, Sustainable Peace.
+Co-Director, Social Sciences and Humanities Lab, Catholic University of Angola (UCAN), and co-founding member, Sustainable Peace.

 Co-Director, Social Sciences and Humanities Lab, Catholic University of Angola (UCAN).

 Democracy; Citizen Evaluation; New government; Mistrust; Abstention rates.

 Gomes, Catarina Antunes & Cesaltina Abreu (2021).
 “The illusion of change.
 A citizenry’s perspective on governance in Angola”, Blog Paso à Passos.
 Montréal: Laboratoire transnational Paix durable (online: https//pazsos.org/es/the-illusion-of-change-a-citizenrys-perspective-on-governance-in-angola).